Pseudo-quotients of algebraic actions and their application to character varieties: Parabolic representation varieties

 \section{Parabolic representation varieties}

+In this section we will discuss a more general setting for representation varieties by considering parabolic structures.
+Adding parabolic information endows the character variety with an extra structure that allows us to extend the non-abelian Hodge correspondence.
+For instance, character varieties with generic parabolic semi-simple structures are diffeomorphic to moduli spaces of logarithmic flat connections and of parabolic Higgs bundles \cite{Simpson:parabolic}.
+Additionally, in the rank $2$ case and two punctures they are diffeomorphic to the moduli space of doubly periodic instantons \cite{Biquard-Jardim, Jardim}.

-In this section, we will discuss a slightly more general setting for representation varieties that will be very useful for applications.
-As always, let $\Gamma$ be a finitely generated group and let $G$ be an algebraic group.
+The definition of a parabolic structure that we will consider here is slightly more general than the one used in the literature, which typically focuses on surface groups.
+Let $\Gamma$ be a finitely generated group and let $G$ be an algebraic group.
 A \emph{parabolic structure} $Q$ is a finite set of pairs $(\gamma, \lambda)$ where $\gamma \in \Gamma$ and $\lambda \subseteq G$ is a locally closed subset which is closed under conjugation.
-Given an algebraic structure $Q$, we define the \emph{parabolic representation variety}, $\Rep{G}(\Gamma, Q)$, as the subset of $\Rep{G}(\Gamma)$
+Given a parabolic structure $Q$, we define the \emph{parabolic representation variety} $\Rep{G}(\Gamma, Q)$ as the subset of $\Rep{G}(\Gamma)$